DODGE CARAVAN ENGINE BELT

 Even then you want a segmented bar with two pieces angled to each other, because of the granularity of a 12-point socket, but see above re availability.

-A non-ratchet 3/8 driver bar with tube slipped over it and a short 15 mm socket may work.
-I am leaning toward either an open end wrench or a closed-end wrench with integral ratchet, with a tube slipped over the end (perhaps either short and slideable or long and bent to clear the computer), noting that a 15/13mm wrench would have a somewhat narrow end.
+A non-ratchet 3/8 driver bar with tube slipped over it and a short 15 mm socket might work.
+I succeeded with a closed-end wrench with integral ratchet, with a tube slipped over the end (perhaps either short and slideable or long and bent to clear the computer), and a slim block of wood against frame to keep it against the idler.

-(You'll need the diagram from the service manual (memorize it, and of course recognize that ribs go against ribs, the back side of the belt against smooth pulleys), a stretchy sky hook would help - a string of elastic bands to take the weight of the belt to keep it up while wrapping it around each pulley.
+(You'll need the diagram from the service manual (memorize it, and of course recognize that ribs go against ribs, the back side of the belt against smooth pulleys), a stretchy sky hook would help - a string of elastic bands to take the weight of the belt to keep it up while wrapping it around each pulley, and some small clamps to hold it against lower pulleys.
+Plus whatever wrench is needed to get the splash shield off.

-I no longer recommended hanging the top end of the belt up immediately after slipping off of the alternator pulley if that's what you are servicing, because the hanger and belt are inconvenient when removing bolts for the big bracket, might as well get it out of the way and do the bother of re-threading later.
+Hanging the top end of the belt up immediately after slipping off of the alternator pulley if that's what you are servicing could impede removing bolts for the big bracket, OTOH re-threading later is time-consuming - could it be hung to the front?

 I recommend starting by hanging the belt on the tensioner pulley, then get it around everything else but laying above the idler.